tsukhu/nxplorerjs-microservice-starter/README.md

 // Configure glob patterns of file paths to exclude from linting "tslint.exclude": "**/node_modules/**/*.ts"
 ```

+* How do I change to the pino logging framework instead of bunyan
+Switch over to the [pino](https://github.com/tsukhu/express-microservice-starter/tree/pino) branch for that implementation

 ### Credits

 * The initial base project was generated using [generator-express-no-stress-typescript project](https://github.com/cdimascio/generator-express-no-stress-typescript)